barryclark/jekyll-now/_posts/2018-03-07-ConvexSummary.md

 title: Lessons from convex optimization
 ---

 In the last four weeks, I taught about convex optimization to my bioinformatics students.
-Since this topic is of general interest to those working with data and models, I would like to summarize the main points that the 'casual optimizer' should know.
+Since this topic is of general interest to those working with data and models, I will try to summarize the main points that the 'casual optimizer' should know.
 For a much more comprehensive overview, I refer to the excellent textbook of Boyd and Vandenberghe referenced below.

 ## Convex functions